 You can also ask Alexa in Amazon’s Echo or Echo Dot for information in your Alto Dashboard.
 Asking questions like “when is my next flight” will pull results from the Dashboard on the app.
 You can also ask a more general “what’s in my Dashboard,” to get an overview for the more important emails in Alto.

-A few of the third-party integrations Alto offers are quite neat.
+A few other third-party integrations Alto offers are quite neat.
 The app will automatically detect which ridesharing service you use, and for cards like flights, you’ll be able to request a car straight from the app.
-These interactions and integrations aren’t restricted to third parties — the idea is that eventually, you’ll be able to check into a flight straight from the Dashboard itself.
+These interactions and integrations aren’t restricted to third parties — the idea is that eventually, you’ll be able to check in for a flight straight from the Dashboard itself.

 “We’re looking at anything that makes sense right now,” Rose said.
 “A great example is receipts — what we want to do is if you need to file expenses, it would be super simple just to be able to tap that overflow menu.
 We’re looking at Expensify, we’re looking at Concur, and just across the board, what are all the things we can do.”

 Updated on 05-24-2017 by Christian de Looper: Added news of Alto calendar and Alexa integration.